-In 1997, Moeller was commissioned by the American Association of Equine Practitioners (AAEP) to create a prestigious award for Frank J. Milne lectureship, sponsored by Pfizer Pharmaceuticals, at their annual convention.
-The AAEP is an association of veterinarians which crosses all disciplines, breeds, and associations within the horse industry.
+In 1997, Moeller was commissioned by American Association of Equine Practitioners (AAEP) to create a prestigious award for Frank J. Milne lectureship, sponsored by Pfizer Pharmaceuticals, at their annual convention.
+The AAEP is an association of veterinarians which crosses all disciplines, breeds and associations within the horse Industry.

-The resulting "Frank J. Milne State of the Art Lecture" award stands over 18" tall, and consists of a generic, all-breed statue of a horse atop a multi-tiered base, with the first two bronze tiers symbolically depicting the educational, technical, and research aspects of the veterinarian profession.
-The third tier, representing the mission of the AAEP, depicts hands clasped under a refining fire, as the members come together in fellowship to distill and refine knowledge and ideas synergistically for the betterment of horse healthcare throughout the world.
-The featured lecturer at the convention receives the sculptured award with their name added to the base in cast, raised letters.
+The resulting "Frank J Milne State of the Art Lecture" award stands over 18" tall, and consists of a generic, all breed statue of a horse atop a multi-tiered base, with the first two bronze tiers symbolically depicting the educational, technical, and research aspects of the veterinarian trade.
+The third tier, representing the mission of the AAEP, depicts hands clasped under a refining, fire, as the members come together in fellowship to distill and and refine knowledge and ideas synergistically for the betterment of horse healthcare throughout the world.
+The featured lecturer at the convention receives the sculptured award with his name added to the base in cast, raised letters.